iyioio/common/packages/convo-lang/README.md

 - `@template` - Defines a message as a template
 - `@sourceTemplate` - used to track the name of templates used to generate messages
 - `@component` - Used to mark a message as a component.
 The value of the tag is used as the component name.
                  If no value is provided then the component will be unnamed.
 By default components will be considered renderOnly
 - `@renderOnly` - When applied to a message the message should be rendered but not sent to LLMs
+- `@condition` - When applied to a message the message is conditionally added to the flattened view of a conversation.
+When the condition is false the message will not be visible to the user or the LLM. [read more](#conditional-messages)

 ### Strings
 There are 3 types of string in convo.